Course info: Phy 770

 Course Instructor Professor Salsbury

 Contact Info firstname.lastname@example.org, Olin 301A

-This classic a traditional lecture class on monday's and wednesday's, with some class participation.
-Friday's, however, the class converts to a lab-type format with numeric problems.
+This course combines traditional lecture classes with some class participation along with problem solving.
+There will be computational lab-type classes with numeric problems usually on Fridays.
 Homework problems will be due Wednesdays by 4:00pm, usually, in the grader's mailbox.

 Outside of class you will be responsible for the following: